 How Does FSS Fix Crawl Space Flooding?

-Our team has years of experience protecting crawl spaces in Austin, San Antonio, Victoria, and Corpus Christi from flooding.
+Our team has years of experience protecting crawl spaces in Texas from flooding.
 Investing in crawl space encapsulation protects your crawl space from all forms of moisture by using a combination of vapor barriers, interior drains, and a dehumidifier.
 Vapor barriers isolate your crawl space from the outdoor environment and make it impossible for wet soil to contribute to flooding.
 Interior waterproofing quickly moves groundwater away from your crawl space and stops flooding before it even has a chance to get worse.
 Moreover, vent covers and dehumidifiers keep humid air out of your crawl space, which only make the side effects of crawl space flooding worse.

 FSS has plenty of crawl space solutions to protect your home from crawl space flooding.
 All of our tools mitigate the amount of moisture that can get into your crawl space whether it’s water vapor, condensation, or groundwater.
 We use vapor barriers, dehumidifiers, crawl space drains, and more to protect your home’s foundation and keep your crawl space permanently dry.